msuhanov/regf/Windows registry file format specification.md

 1. A *Base block* points to a root cell, which contains a *Key node*.
 2. A *Key node* points to a parent *Key node*, to a *Subkeys list* (a subkey is a *Key node* too), to a *Key values list*, to a *Key security* item.
 3. A *Subkeys list* can be subdivided with the help of the *Index root* structure.
 4. A *Key value* points to a data.
 A data may be stored in the *Data offset* field of a *Key value* structure, in a separate cell, or in a bunch of cells.
-In the latter case, a *Key value* points to the *Big data* structure in a cell.
+In the last case, a *Key value* points to the *Big data* structure in a cell.

 ## Format of transaction log files